 - RESO is currently certifying on Web API 1.0.2 and Data Dictionary 1.6.

-- RESO classifies certifications on the two most recent versions of a standard as “Active”.
+- Certifications on the two most recent versions of a standard are viewed as active certifications by RESO.

-- The National Association of REALTORS® requires REALTOR® operated MLSs to be in compliance with new RESO standards within 12 months of RESO ratification.
+- The National Association of REALTORS® requires REALTOR® owned and operated MLSs to be in compliance with the most recent RESO standards, i.e. Certified Current, within 12 months of RESO ratification.

 - Certification isn’t just for MLSs.
 Brokers and technology vendors with Web API servers are also certifying with RESO.